Research

 -

 Wanying Ling, Senhu Wang, Zhuofei Lu.
-Forthcoming.
+2025.
 Working Time Mismatch and Employee Subjective Well-being Across Institutional Contexts: A Job Quality Perspective.
 Work, Employment and Society.

 -